 Seems like using a smartcard is an option (see Smartcards for storing gpg/ssh keys (Linux) - what do I need?), is this the best one?

-Update: The reason for the question was that many services (like GitHub, AWS EC2) provide guides how to set up SSH keys for using the service, but little or no background info (like, what to do if you already have some key generated by ssh-keygen [1], what are recommended security measures).
-And it's unclear whether that info is in fact unimportant, or you're expected to know it ‘by default’.
+Update: The reason for the question was that many services (like GitHub, AWS EC2) provide guides on how to set up SSH keys for using the service, but little to no background (like, what to do if you already have a key generated by ssh-keygen

-[1] GitHub, as it turned out, provides some help on how to manage multiple keys.
+[1] GitHub used to provide help on how to manage multiple keys.